Sierra Leone army blockades Ebola areas, Liberia declares emergency

 | FREETOWN/MONROVIA

-FREETOWN/MONROVIA The army blockaded on Thursday rural areas in Sierra Leone that have been hit by the deadly Ebola virus, a senior officer said, after neighbouring Liberia declared a state of emergency to tackle the worst outbreak of the disease on record.
+FREETOWN/MONROVIA The army blockaded rural areas hit by the deadly Ebola virus in Sierra Leone on Thursday, a senior officer said, after neighbouring Liberia declared a state of emergency to tackle the worst outbreak of the disease, which has killed 932 people.

-Worried Liberians queued at banks and stocked up on food in markets in the capital Monrovia while others took buses to unaffected parts of the West African country after President Ellen Johnson-Sirleaf announced late on Wednesday the actions that will last for 90 days.
+Worried Liberians queued at banks and stocked up on food in markets in the ramshackle capital Monrovia while others took buses to unaffected parts of the West African country after President Ellen Johnson Sirleaf announced the powers lasting for 90 days late on Wednesday.

-The state of emergency allows Liberia's government to curtail civil rights and deploy troops and police to impose quarantines on badly affected communities as it tries to contain the epidemic, which has hit Sierra Leone, Guinea, Liberia and Nigeria.
+The state of emergency allows Liberia's government to curtail civil rights and to deploy troops and police to impose quarantines on badly affected communities to try to contain an epidemic that has struck four west African nations.

 "Everyone is afraid this morning," civil servant Cephus Togba told Reuters by telephone.
 "Big and small they are all panicking.
 Everyone is stocking up the little they have."

-With troops setting up checkpoints outside Monrovia on the way to some of the worst-hit towns, Johnson-Sirleaf said the state of emergency was necessary for "the very survival of our state and for the protection of the lives of our people".
+With troops setting up checkpoints outside Monrovia on the way to some of the worst-hit towns, Johnson Sirleaf justified the measures by saying the state of emergency was necessary for "the very survival of our state and for the protection of the lives of our people".

-In Washington, D.C., a Liberian official said the country's health care system was collapsing with hospitals closing, medical workers fleeing and people dying of common diseases because they are afraid to seek treatment.

-"What is happening is the entire health sector is being devastated by the crisis.
-It is not only a killer, but it kills those who care for them, and a good number of them are dying,” Minister of Foreign Affairs Augustine Kpehe Ngafuan said in an interview with the Thomson Reuters Foundation.

-After an experimental drug was administered to two U.S. charity workers who were infected in Liberia, Ebola specialists have urged the WHO to offer such drugs to Africans.
+After a trial drug based on the tobacco plant was administered to two U.S. charity workers infected in Liberia, Ebola specialists have urged the WHO to offer Africans the chance to take such experimental drugs.
 The U.N. agency has asked medical ethics experts to explore this option next week.

-Many in Liberia, a country founded by descendants of freed American slaves and whose capital is named after U.S. President James Monroe, are looking to the United States in this time of crisis as they did during a 1989-2003 civil war that killed nearly a quarter of a million people.
+Many in Liberia - a nation founded by the descendants of freed American slaves, whose capital is named after former U.S. President James Monroe - look to the United States in time of crisis, as the country did during a brutal 1989-2003 civil war that killed nearly a quarter of a million people.

 "We need help from America.
 We need help," said Nancy Poure, a small trader in the suburb of Johnsonville.
 "This is the beginning of hardship.
 Ninety days of fear and suffering."

-One of the deadliest diseases known to man, Ebola kills up to 90 percent of those infected.
-Symptoms include internal and external bleeding, diarrhoea and vomiting.
-Discovered in Democratic Republic of Congo in 1976, near the Ebola river, it is believed to be carried by fruit bats, which are eaten as a delicacy in West Africa.
+Among the most deadly diseases, Ebola kills up to 90 percent of those infected, causing internal and external bleeding, diarrhoea and vomiting in its final stages.
+Discovered in Democratic Republic of Congo in 1976, near the Ebola river, it is believed to have been carried to the west of the continent by fruit bats, which are eaten as a delicacy in the region.

 FEARS FOR LAGOS

-Although most cases of Ebola are in the remote border area of Guinea, Sierra Leone and Liberia, alarm over the spread of the disease increased last month when a U.S. citizen died in Nigeria after travelling there by plane from Liberia.
+Though most cases are in the remote border area of Guinea, Sierra Leone and Liberia, alarm over Ebola's spread grew last month when a U.S. citizen died in Nigeria of the virus after arriving from the region.

-In eastern Sierra Leone, the worst-hit area of the country, the police chief said security forces had been deployed last night "to establish a complete blockade" of Kenema and Kailahun districts, setting up 16 checkpoints on major roads.
+In eastern Sierra Leone - the worst-hit area of the country - the police chief said security forces deployed last night "to establish a complete blockade" of Kenema and Kailahun districts, setting up 16 checkpoints on major roads.

-"No vehicles or persons are allowed into or out of the districts," Alfred Karrow-Kamara told Reuters, adding that the measures would last for an initial 50-day period.
+"No vehicles or persons are allowed into or out of the districts," Alfred Karrow-Kamara told Reuters, saying the measures would last for an initial 50-day period.

 HOSPITAL CLOSED, DOCTORS FLEE

-Miguel Pajares, a Roman Catholic priest, was in stable condition in a Madrid hospital after being repatriated with one of the nuns, Juliana Bohi, on Thursday.
-They were escorted by police on their arrival in Madrid to the Carlos III hospital, which cleared its sixth floor for their treatment.
+Miguel Pajares, the first European infected, was in a stable condition in a Madrid hospital after being repatriated with his co-worker, nun Juliana Bohi, on Thursday.
+The two were escorted by police out-riders on their arrival in Madrid to the Carlos III hospital, which cleared its entire sixth floor for their treatment.

-The Liberian military deployment, dubbed Operation White Shield, is expected to be fully in place by Friday, officials said.
+The Liberian military deployment - Operation White Shield - is expected to be fully in place by Friday, officials said.
 In the chaotic, ocean-front capital, residents greeted the announcement with fear and concern, though the precise details of the emergency powers have not yet been made public.

 Liberian authorities have said they are willing to authorise in-country clinical trials of experimental drugs.
 However, U.S. President Barack Obama said on Wednesday he lacked enough information to approve their use, adding that Ebola could be controlled with a strong public health response.

-Lacking the medical equipment and training to handle the disease, some 32 health workers have died of Ebola in Liberia and many sick people were going untreated after doctors deserted their posts, Johnson-Sirleaf said.
+Lacking the medical equipment and training to handle the new disease, some 32 health workers had already died of Ebola in Liberia and many sick people were going untreated after doctors deserted their posts, Johnson Sirleaf said.

-Schools across the country were shut last week and non-essential government workers were sent home.

-Ebola has now been reported in eight of Liberia's 15 counties and the only two treatment centres, located in northern Lofa County and Montserrado County near Monrovia, are unable to cope.
-In other areas, patients are being kept in improvised holding centres, aid workers have said.
+Ebola has now been reported in eight of Liberia's 15 counties and the only two treatment centres -- in northern Lofa County and Montserrado County near Monrovia -- are unable to cope.
+In other areas, patients are simply being kept in improvised holding centres, aid workers say.

-(Additional reporting by Daniel Flynn in Dakar, Samuel Elijah in Cotonou and Alphonso Toweh in Washington, D.C.; Writing by Daniel Flynn and Matthew Mpoke Bigg; Editing by Peter Millership, Robin Pomeroy, Toni Reinhold)
+(Additional reporting by Daniel Flynn in Dakar and Alphonso Toweh in Washington; Writing by Daniel Flynn; Editing by Peter Millership)